Wildcat Marching Band

-The Wildcat Marching Band (WMB) is the marching band of the University of Kentucky, located in Lexington, Kentucky.
+The Wildcat Marching Band (WMB) is the marching band of the University of Kentucky (UK), located in Lexington, Kentucky.
 The WMB performs at all UK home football games and selected away games.
-The WMB's repertoire ranges from contemporary jazz to classical favorites.
-Any UK, BCTC, or Transylvania University student, regardless of major, is eligible for membership.
+Any UK, Bluegrass Community and Technical College (BCTC), or Transylvania University student, regardless of major, is eligible for membership.
 The Wildcat Marching Band is directed by Dr. Shayna Stahl.

 Rehearsals

 Band rehearsals are scheduled on Monday, Wednesday, and Friday from 5:30 pm to 7:30 pm at Shively Field.
 Rehearsals on home game days begin six hours before kickoff and last two hours.
 Game day rehearsals are held at Shively Field.
 No extra rehearsals are scheduled.

 Registration

 Marching Band, MUC 190, earns one credit per fall semester, which may be used as an elective in any degree program.
-The Wildcat Marching Band also includes a few students each year from Bluegrass Community and Technical College (BCTC) and Transylvania University whom do not field a marching band.
+The Wildcat Marching Band also includes a few students each year from BCTC and Transylvania University whom do not field a marching band.